Rob Morrison (journalist): Personal life

 His wife, Ashley Morrison (née Risk), a business anchor for CBS MoneyWatch, was an anchor and reporter with Bloomberg Television from 2007 to 2009.
 In 2011, the couple and their son, Jack, moved from Manhattan to Darien, Connecticut.

 Legal troubles

 Domestic violence

-In 2009, New York City police had arrested Morrison for allegedly assaulting his wife while the couple lived in Manhattan.
-Darien police had been called to their Connecticut home on October 17, 2011, arresting Morrison for disorderly conduct in an incident involving his wife, and responded to another domestic disturbance there on January 19, 2013.

 Morrison was arrested in his home at approximately 1:30 a.m.
 Sunday, February 17, 2013, and charged with second-degree strangulation, second-degree threatening and disorderly conduct for allegedly choking his wife.
 Judge Kenneth Povodator defined a protective order against him, forbidding contact with his wife and to remain 100 yards away from her.
 On July 3, 2013, Morrison pleaded guilty to threatening and breach of peace charges and the strangulation charge was dropped in April 2014.

 Harassment call charges

 Morrison was arrested again on Monday, June 17, 2014, after calling his wife Ashley Morrison more than 100 times over several days the previous month.
 He was charged with criminal violation of a protection order and second-degree harassment after turning himself in on a warrant about 6PM.
 He later pleaded guilty to harassment charges against his wife Ashley in October 2014 and he was sentenced to six months probation.